USS Sibley: Operation Magic Carpet

 On 25 October, Sibley reported for duty with Operation Magic Carpet, the transportation of servicemen back to the United States.
 Departing Japan on 27 October, she loaded homeward-bound troops at Manus from 2 to 4 November, and delivered them at San Francisco on 19 November.
 Sailing again on 5 December, she embarked more troops at Guam from 19 to 22 December and returned with them to San Francisco on 4 January 1946.

 Decommissioning and fate

 After a round-trip voyage to Pearl Harbor between 19 February and 4 March, Sibley reported to the Stockton Group, Pacific Reserve Fleet, on 8 April for inactivation, and was decommissioned there on 27 November 1946.
 Transferred to the custody of MARCOM, she was placed in the National Defense Reserve Fleet at Suisun Bay, California, 10 September 1958.
 Sibley was struck from the Navy List on 1 October 1958.

-On 18 April 1975, the Nicolia Joffe Corporation bought Sibley for $224,489.78 to be scrapped.
+On 18 April 1975, the Nicolai Joffe Corporation bought Sibley for $224,489.78 to be scrapped.
 She was withdrawn from the fleet on 16 May 1975.